StephanGocht/VeriPB/README.rst

-python refutation graph verifier
+refpy Refutations in Python
 ====

-prgV is a tool for verifying refutaiton graphs.
+refpy is a tool for verifying refutaitons (proofs of unsatisfiablity) in python.
 A description of the proof file format follows.

+Currently it only supports pseudo-Boolean refutations.

 TLDR;
 =====

-refutation graph using r d s f l 0 f [nProblemConstraints] 0 l [nVars] 0 r [antecedent1] [antecedent2] ...
+refutation using r d s f l 0
+f [nProblemConstraints] 0
+l [nVars] 0
+r [antecedent1] [antecedent2] ...
 0